Email is protected

 Take steps to avoid any such barriers to talent by focusing on their needs instead of yours.
 Prep candidates with information on potential clients and roles, and be ready to answer common questions like “Why is this role relevant to my career?” or “Why would I want to work at this organization?

 Provide interview support to the candidate in any way necessary.
 Prep them beforehand so they know what to expect.
 Debrief with the candidate afterward to see how it went and reiterate the next steps.
 If anything was left unclear for the candidate, check in with the client to get additional information and pass it along.

 5. Approach Job Offers With Care

 The time between an interview and a formal job offer is the most critical in the entire process.
 It’s a mistake to put a candidate on the back burner while waiting to hear from the client.
 Fifty-seven percent of candidates say the most frustrating part of the hiring process is the lengthy wait time before hearing back after an interview.
-The more time that goes by, the more negative the candidate experience becomes.
-While you may not be able to expedite a client’s offer, you can regularly check in to keep the candidate updated and feeling valued.
+The more time that goes by, the more negative the candidate's experience becomes.
+While you may not be able to expedite a client’s offer, you can regularly check in to keep the candidate updated and feel valued.